home > experiences > personal files

 How I Obtained my Personal Files

-The Watchtower Society collects and stores a variety of records regarding its followers, which are retained even after a member requests to be no longer considered one of Jehovah’s Witnesses.
+Watchtower collects and stores a variety of information about its followers.
+These are retained even after a person no longer wishes to be considered one of Jehovah’s Witnesses.

-Included are publisher report cards, pioneer applications, and letters to the body of elders when a person moves congregation.
-In particular, records of judicial committee cases are stored regarding the investigation and discipline of "sin" and disfellowshipping.
+Personal information includes publisher report cards, pioneer applications and letters of recommendation when a person moves congregation.
+In particular, records of confessions and information gathered during judicial committee proceedings, which often result in discipline and disfellowshipping.